Operations Support Group: APEC Australia 2007

 APEC Australia 2007 was a series of political meetings held around Australia between the 21 member economies of the Asia-Pacific Economic Cooperation during 2007.
 The event culminated in Leaders' Week, where the heads of government of each member economy attended Sydney from 2–9 September 2007.
 The Sydney CBD was enclosed in a steel-and-concrete fence line.
 Some 550 OSG and 50 PORS (the state's full contingent) were deployed daily to secure the leaders.
 On 6 September 2007, a TV show entitled The Chaser's War on Everything gained access through the outer perimeter using a full false 'Canadian flagged' motorcade and false APEC passes.
 A comedian from the show halted the charade near the Intercontinental Hotel.
 At the time, this hotel housed heads of state and had PORS, OSG and US Secret Service personnel in, on and around the building.
 The comedian, wearing a full Bin Laden mock outfit, exited one of the vehicles to be arrested by state police.
 The stunt was seen as not only in poor taste but very dangerous to the comedian's crew and hired drivers who had little idea of the US and State police orders regarding perceived-threat response.
 On 8 September 2007, the largest of the APEC protest rallies was held with up to 10,000 attending.
 OSG again formed the bulk of the policing response along with their parent unit, PORS.
 An unseen protester began throwing steel darts at the unprotected heads of the OSG, one dart hitting an OSG chief inspector in the head.
 A rescue squad officer climbed the roof of a police bus and spotted the offender.
 His description was noted and an OSG sergeant and three OSG officers pursued him through the crowd.
 Upon seeing police, the offender struck an OSG constable in the forehead with a solid iron bar which he had covered with one sheet of newspaper as a disguise.
 The offender also struck the OSG sergeant with the bar before being taken to the ground and arrested.

 Later that same day, the protesters were sealed in the northern end of Hyde Park by police.
 A standoff ensued between the crowd and police.
 At one point roughly 20 protesters covered their faces simultaneously, but after seeing the overwhelming resources of PORS and the OSG, removed the coverings and left the CBD without incident.

 Since this date, the OSG have been deployed in numerous public order and enforcement roles.
 Both the South West Metropolitan Region and Central Metropolitan Region OSG are utilised on an almost daily basis.
 Along with PORS they are sent week-in week-out into the state's 'hot spots' of crime and confront many violent elements including OMCG, Middle Eastern and Southeast-Asian organised crime members.
-Since 2009, the South West Metropolitan Region Enforcement Squad has had a full-time OSG unit.
-Other metropolitan regions will soon follow suit.
+Since 2009, the South West Metropolitan Region has had a full-time OSG unit.